YDSS/algorithm_practice/system_design/index.md

 ## common metrics of large system

+- VPS read/write speed
+    - SSD, 200MB/s
+    - HHD, 60MB/s

 ## common bottlenecks in scalable system

 - network traffic
 - a lot of users (requests?)
 - a lot of data (how to store and retrieve)

+## how to learn a new technology

+1. what the problems it solved?
+2. what its alternatives are?
+3. what some common pros and cons are may be?
+4. what common usage scenarios are?

 ## weakness